Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/resourcemanager.search-readme.md

 ms.devlang: dotnet
 ms.service: cognitive-search
 ---
-# Microsoft Azure Cognitive Search management client library for .NET
+# Azure.ResourceManager.Search client library for .NET

 This library provides resource management APIs for Azure Cognitive Search.
-Use this library for the following control plane tasks:

-* Create, update, or delete a search service.
-* Increase or reduce capacity (partitions and replicas)
-* Create and manage API keys for read-write and read-only access.
-* Create and manage private endpoints for inbound access, and create and managed shared private for outbound access.
+Use this library to create, configure, and manage a search service. `Azure.ResourceManager.Search` replaces the previous management libraries (`Microsoft.Azure.Management.Search`), which are now deprecated.

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html).

-`Azure.ResourceManager.Search` replaces the previous management libraries (`Microsoft.Azure.Management.Search`), which are now deprecated.

-For descriptions of all Cognitive Search client libraries in this SDK, see the [Azure Cognitive Search libraries for .NET](/dotnet/api/overview/azure/search).
+For descriptions of all Azure Cognitive Search client libraries in this SDK, see the [Azure Cognitive Search libraries for .NET](/dotnet/api/overview/azure/search).

 ## Getting started